Wilson Disease Association Board of Directors

 Merritt, B.C.
 Canada

 Jean is a retired CPA living in Merritt, British Columbia.
 She has WD and has a brother with WD.
-Jean has served as Treasurer of the WDA.
+Jean also served as Treasurer of the Wilson Disease Association and is an active volunteer in her community.

 Rachel Albert, Vice President